bibekanandadatta/JHU-Dissertation-Template/README.md

 - The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
 If your bib file has a different name than the given file, then change the variable name or the file name.

-- The bibliography file is based on BibLaTeX which is a more modern and flexible package compared to BibTeX and natbib.
-Consider using Zotero, Mendely, EndNote, or some other citation manager to generate a standard BibLaTeX file.
+> [!TIP]
+>
+> BibLaTeX is a more modern and flexible package (compared to the `natbib` package and `BibTeX` engine) primarily based on the `biber` backend engine.
+The `.bib` file for `biblatex` is a little different than the one for `bibtex`.
+Use a citation manager to generate a `biblatex` compatible file directly.
+I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the `Better BibLaTeX` compatible format.

 - To change the default form of the bibliography (currently, `Nature` style), look for the following command and change the options based on your need and/or preference.
-Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, Harvard, etc. As an example, APA styles are also shown in the template as well (commented).
+Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, etc. As an example, APA and IEEE styles are also shown in the template as well (commented).
 Customization can be done by changing options within `[ ... ]` of the following command.
     ``` latex
     \usepackage[ ... ]{biblatex}
     ```
 - For other citation styles, you may have to scavenge through the internet a little bit to have a properly formatted bibliography.
 Learn more about the [citation styles in BibLaTeX](https://www.overleaf.com/learn/latex/Biblatex_citation_styles) and check out [biblatex-related packages on TUG](https://ctan.org/topic/biblatex).

 - Bibliographic references are printed using the following command which will ensure the citations included in the `\mybibexclude{}` command are not printed.